carpentries-lab/metagenomics-workshop/setup.md

 Follow these [instructions on creating an Amazon instance](https://carpentries-lab.github.io/metagenomics-workshop/AMI-setup/index.html).
 Use the AMI `ami-0f58e878fa70cc201` named `The Carpentries Lab Metagenomics v1.0` listed on the Community AMIs page.
 Please note that you must set your location as `N. Virginia` to access this community AMI.
 You can change your location in the upper right corner of the main AWS menu bar.
 The cost of using this AMI for a few days, with the t2.medium instance type, is very low (about USD $2.00 per user per day).
 Data Carpentry has *no* control over AWS pricing structure and provides this cost estimate without guarantees.
 Please read AWS documentation on pricing for up-to-date information.

-If you're an Instructor or Maintainer or want to contribute to these lessons, please contact us at [team@carpentries.org](mailto:team@carpentries.org), and we will start instances for you.
+If you're an Instructor or Maintainer or want to contribute to these lessons, don't hesitate to contact us at [team@carpentries.org](mailto:team@carpentries.org), and we will start instances for you.

-In this instance, you can use the terminal available in RStudio, and users won't need to install their own terminals or use `ssh` (see [Instructor Notes](https://carpentries-lab.github.io/metagenomics-workshop/guide/index.html)). **If, nevertheless, you prefer that the users install their own terminals**, directions to install them are included for each Windows, Mac OS X, and Linux below in the Option B section.
+In this instance, you can use the terminal available in RStudio, and users won't need to install their terminals or use `ssh` (see [Instructor Notes](https://carpentries-lab.github.io/metagenomics-workshop/guide/index.html)). **If, nevertheless, you prefer that the users install their own terminals**, directions to install them are included for each Windows, Mac OS X, and Linux below in the Option B section.
 For Windows, you will need to install Git Bash, PuTTY, or the Ubuntu Subsystem.